Christian existentialism: Notable Christian existentialists

 The roots of existentialism have been traced back as far as Augustine of Hippo.
-Some of the most striking passages in Pascal's Pensées, including the famous section on the Wager, deal with existentialist themes.
+Some of the most striking passages in Pascal's Pensées, including the famous section on the wager, deal with existentialist themes.
 Jacques Maritain, in Existence and the Existent: An Essay on Christian Existentialism, finds the core of true existentialism in the thought of Thomas Aquinas.

-Existential Theology
+Existential theology

 In the monograph, Existential Theology: An Introduction (2020), Hue Woodson provides a constructive primer to the field and, he argues, thinkers that can be considered more broadly as engaging with existential theology, defining a French school including Gabriel Marcel, Jacques Maritain, and Jean-Luc Marion, a German school including Immanuel Kant, Johann Gottlieb Fichte, Friedrich Wilhelm Joseph Schelling, Georg Wilhelm Friedrich Hegel, and Dietrich Bonhoeffer, and a Russian school including Fyodor Dostoyevsky, Leo Tolstoy, and Nikolai Berdyaev.

-Radical Existential Christianity
+Radical existential Christianity

-It has been claimed that Radical Existential Christians’ faith is based in their sensible and immediate and direct experience of God indwelling in human terms.
+It has been claimed that radical existential Christians’ faith is based in their sensible and immediate and direct experience of God indwelling in human terms.
 It is suggested that individuals do not make or create their Christian existence; it does not come as a result of a decision one personally makes.
-The radical Protestants of the 17th century, for example Quakers may have been in some ways theo-philosophically aligned with radical existential Christianity.
+The radical Protestants of the 17th century, like the Quakers, may have been in some ways theo-philosophically aligned with radical existential Christianity.